 My property has a leak, but I didn't receive a courtesy alert in any format (email, text, phone call, or letter) from the SFPUC.

-To avoid sending too many alerts and notifying people about situations that might not be leaks, we send courtesy alerts after three days of nonstop water use that is 7.5 gallons or more per hour to the following property types:
+To avoid sending too many alerts and notifying people about a situation that might be leaks, we send courtesy alerts after the review period of nonstop water use that is 7.5 gallons or more per hour to the following property types:

 - Single family properties (since September 2015)